pftnhr/yellow-extensions/README.md

 Published extensions for Datenstrom Yellow. https://datenstrom.se/yellow/

-Customise your website with extensions.
-The standard installation comes with the most important extensions for small websites.
-You can add features, languages and themes.
-Have a look at published extensions and install them on your website.
+Extensions make your website more useful.
+Here you can find features, languages and themes.
+All extensions come with a documentation explaining how they work and examples to make your life easier.
+Have a look at published extensions and install some on your website.
 Feeling brave?
 [See experimental extensions](https://github.com/topics/datenstrom-yellow).

 ## Features